RonasIT/react-native-common-modules/README.md

 `PushNotificationsService` public method:

+- `pushToken` - getter for retrieving the token if it already exists.

-- `pushToken` - get an Expo token that can be used to send a push notification to the device using Expo's push notifications service.
+- `obtainPushNotificationsToken` - get an Expo token that can be used to send a push notification to the device using Expo's push notifications service.

 ####  `usePushNotifications`

-Hook, that automatically subscribes the device to receive push notifications when the user is authenticated and unsubscribes when the user is not authenticated.
+Hook, that automatically subscribes the device to receive push notifications when a user becomes authenticated, and unsubscribes when a user becomes non-authenticated.
 It supports custom subscription and unsubscription logic through provided functions or API configuration.
 Listens for responses to notifications and executes a callback, if provided, when a notification is interacted with.
 Used in the root `App` component.

 `usePushNotifications` hook arguments: